 First of all, instead of buying an expensive MacBook Pro or iMac, you would need to choose the compatible parts for creating a successful Hackintosh (we’ll try to cover it as soon as possible).
 The next one is an empty HDD but better SSD drive which you’re going to install there.
 Now for installing it as a typical installation, you would need a macOS Catalina bootable USB drive.

 Creating macOS Catalina bootable drive for Hackintosh is the most daunting part that if almost anything goes wrong is likely something wrong with the bootable USB installer.
 However, there’s no way as for installing macOS actually on your PC without a bootable USB, not like installing macOS on a virtual machine.
 There are different ways to create macOS Catalina bootable USB installer for Hackintosh as we’ve have done one of those before.
-In this post, we’ll discuss another method of creating macOS Catalina bootable USB installer, let’s get started.
+In this post, we’ll discuss another method to Create macOS Catalina Bootable USB Installer in Windows, let’s get started.

-Whether you want to install macOS Catalina on PC for saving some thousand bucks or would like to try macOS out, you’ll need to create a bootable macOS installer.
+Whether you want to install macOS Catalina on PC for saving some thousand bucks or would like to try macOS out, you’ll need to Create macOS Catalina Bootable Installer Windows.
 Creating a macOS Catalina installer costs some clicks for downloading some required files.